CartoonSketch/HDP-Project/README.md

 - The dataset contains 2 lakh+ Rows
 - The dataset contains 20 factors related to heart health
-- HeartDiseaseorAttack, HighBP, HighChol, CholCheck, BMI, Smoker, Stroke, Diabetes, PhysActivity, Fruits, Veggies, HvyAlcoholConsump, AnyHealthcare, NoDocbcCost, GenHlth, PhysHlth, DiffWalk, Sex, Age
+- Such as: HeartDiseaseorAttack, HighBP, HighChol, CholCheck, BMI, Smoker, Stroke, Diabetes, PhysActivity, Fruits, Veggies, HvyAlcoholConsump, AnyHealthcare, NoDocbcCost, GenHlth, PhysHlth, DiffWalk, Sex, Age
 - All categorical/binary factors are converted to 0/1 for ML modeling.

-- Numeric thresholds:
-Age > 50 → 1, else 0
-BMI > 30 → 1, else 0
-PhysHlth > 10 days → 1, else 0

 ## Machine Learning (ML) Model Used